masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 ### B) Single-threaded, blocking and synchronous
 #### By default Javascript is single-threaded, blocking and synchronous nature.
-Let's see what are they in below.
+Let's see what are they in belows.
 ###### (From now on towards we will use arrow functions of all following examples) ######